pamflow-org/pamflow/docs/source/tutorial/input_data.md

 ## Input data: minimum required information for **pamflow**

 Now that your computer has the required programms for running **pamflow** you can focus on The Guaviare Project.
-In this section you will get familiar with the data collected during the project.
+In this section you will get familiar with the data collected on the field.
 These input files are not only part of The Guaviare Project but are also the data that **pamflow** requires in any other passive acoustic monitoring project.

 ***Table of Contents***: